glori1396/Path-finding/README.md

 Next we will explain the mutation, crossover and fitness decisions and implementation:

 * Mutation: We had a mutation rate given by parameter, if a random generated number is below the mutation rate, that individual will be mutated.
-If it qualify to be mutated, a random box is selected, if that random box contains *"C"* or *"Z"* (rabbit or carrot) that mutation will be discarted.
+If it qualifies to be mutated, a random box is selected, if that random box contains *"C"* or *"Z"* (rabbit or carrot) that mutation will be discarted.
 Otherwise, a random element is selected from these options *">", "<", "V", "A", " "*, the element that is already on the box is removed from the options.
 The commented code can be found on [Genetic.py](../master/tec/ic/ia/pc2/g07/algorithms/Genetic.py) at *mutate_population()*
 > The original individual is NOT changed, a mutated copy is added in the population instead.

 * Crossover: The crossover algorithm is indicated by parameter.
-We had to implement 2 kind of crossover, we implemented [Random](../master/tec/ic/ia/pc2/g07/algorithms/Genetic_Classes/Random_CrossOver.py) and [Son of sons](../master/tec/ic/ia/pc2/g07/algorithms/Genetic_Classes/Sons_of_Sons_CrossOver.py) crossover.
+We had to implement 2 types of crossover, we implemented [Random](../master/tec/ic/ia/pc2/g07/algorithms/Genetic_Classes/Random_CrossOver.py) and [Son of sons](../master/tec/ic/ia/pc2/g07/algorithms/Genetic_Classes/Sons_of_Sons_CrossOver.py) crossover.
 Basically both of them has 2 functions:
   - *select_parents(population)*: This function selects a number (given by parameter) of parents from the population.
 For both implemented crossovers, the parents are selected randomly.
   - *cross(parents)*: According to each crossover this function works different.
-Its objective is to cross the selected parents. **Random** crossover divide the parents in segments (same as number of parents) and each parent give the respectively segment according to the position of its selection, finally the son is added to the population.
+Its objective is to cross the selected parents. **Random** crossover divides the parents in segments (same as number of parents) and each parent gives the respectively segment according to the position of its selection, finally the son is added to the population.
 For example: If selected parents are [[1,2,3,4,5,6], [7,8,9,10,11,12]], the child would be [1,2,3,10,11,12].
 And it can scalate to *n* parents. **Son of sons** simulates a more *"realistic"* idea of a generation.
 Taken for example the human life, a typical individual live to create a son and that son create another child.
-So, that is basically what this crossover do, the selected parentes are divide in two groups, each group creates a son like Random crossover does and then those sons creates a grandson that will be added to the population.
+So, that is basically what this crossover do, the selected parents are divided in two groups, each group creates a son like Random crossover does and then those sons creates a grandson that will be added to the population.
 The grandson's parents are randomly sorted and are crossed like Random crossover does.

 * Fitness: To give each individual a fitness number, *walk_trough_board* and *calculate_fitness* functions were implemented in [Genetic.py](../master/tec/ic/ia/pc2/g07/algorithms/Genetic.py).
 In order to calculate the fitness we need 4 values given by *walk_trough_board*, those are:
-  - Movements: As it's said, is the number of steps made by the rabbit.
+  - Movements: As it's said, it is the number of steps made by the rabbit.
 It can be from 0 to the amount of boxes.
   > The *walk_trough_board* is stopped when movements are the same as number of boxes in the board because that means a loop.
-  - Carrots Eaten: Is the number of carrots that the rabbit could find.
-If the carrot has already been found this number don't increment.
+  - Carrots Eaten: It is the number of carrots that the rabbit could find.
+If the carrot has already been found this number doesn't increment.
 It can be from 0 to the total number of carrots.
   - Useful signals: The amount of signals that lead to a carrot.
 Signals that don't lead to a carrot or weren't used don't increment this number.
 It can be from 0 to number of boxes minus the total amount of carrots minus one (the rabbit).
   - Has opposite signals: A flag indicating if the board has opossite signals.
 It can be True or False.
 For example: [">"," ","<"] woud result as True.